About Qatar Airways

 Qatar Airways is a collective of 12 different businesses that work together to address all elements of the airline.
 Therefore, when you apply, your application will be processed by the relevant company (as listed in the job advert), e.g. Qatar Airways, Qatar Airways Cargo, Qatar Aviation Services or Qatar Executive.

-The online application requires prospective recruits to submit their personal details and upload a CV to provide information on their education and training, experience, and skills.
+The online application requires prospective recruits to submit their details and upload a CV to provide information on their education and training, experience, and skills.
 This is completed via the Qatar Airways online applicant portal.

-It is recommended that applicants tailor their CV directly for the role in question.
+It is recommended that applicants tailor their CVs directly for the role in question.
 Returning to the job description and criteria can help ensure you are evidencing the right experience and highlighting relevant key qualities.

 Qatar Airways Open Day